Prompt Injection Attacks: Examples, Techniques, and Defence

 - Log everything: Record all model inputs, outputs, and actions for forensic review.
 When an attack succeeds, you need to understand what happened.

 OWASP's recommendations align with this approach: constrain model behaviour in system prompts, validate output formats, implement input and output filtering, and conduct regular adversarial testing.
+The OWASP LLM Prompt Injection Prevention Cheat Sheet provides implementation-level code examples for developers building these controls (OWASP, 2025).
 Treat your LLM as an untrusted user in your threat model.

 You cannot defend what you have not tested.
-A growing ecosystem of open-source tools enables security teams to probe their own AI systems for prompt injection vulnerabilities.
+A growing ecosystem of open-source tools enables security teams to probe their own AI systems.

 Testing Tools